Ultimate Guide to Podcast Equipment in 2025

 Keep in mind you could opt for podcast equipment bundles or even starter kits if you want to get started faster.

-You may also need video equipment and recording accessories as you grow, depending on the type of podcast you want.
+You may also need additional podcast equipment and accessories as you grow, depending on the type of podcast you want.
+This includes:

 Regardless, let’s take a look at each of these tools so you can mix and match the right options for your show.